azstack/iOS-SDK-Documentation/README.md

 You need to initiate our sdk and process the authentication before sending/receiving message or making/receiving a call.
 The authentication will be made between three parties: Client (with sdk), AZStack Server and your server.
 This process is to make sure the connection is secured and user is authorized.

-Process is described by a model behind:
+Process is described by a model below:

 ![AZStack init and authentication](http://azstack.com/docs/static/IosAuthentication.png "AZStack init and authentication")